Team Wanderlust | 25 January 2023

-Need to know: Driving the road without stopping takes around two hours.
-For road accessibility updates, see nps.gov/glac.
-Like that, try this...
-Norway’s switchbacking Trollstigen is closed in late autumn and winter.
+Like that, try this: Norway’s switchbacking Trollstigen is closed in late autumn and winter.

 These unusual ursines are black bears with a recessive gene, which renders about 10% of them creamy-pale.
-Like spirits, though, they’re tricky to spot – only around 1,200 are thought to exist, and fewer than 200 of those are white.
+Like spirits, though, they’re tricky to spot – fewer than 400 are thought to exist.

 But if you head to the right part of this roadless, fjord-cut, river-riven rainforest, you might be in luck.
 The area around Klemtu is a known Kermode hang-out, and lodges accessible only by floatplane have guides expert in tracking them down.

-Need to know: There is no hop-on hop-off option; to make stopovers, you must buy separate tickets for each leg.
-See seat61.com.
-Like that, try this...
-Ride The Canadian, from Toronto to Vancouver, another vast, cross-country, multi-day epic.
+Like that, try this: Ride The Canadian, from Toronto to Vancouver, another vast, cross-country, multi-day epic.

 Rafting it – whether you choose a short trip from Livingstone or a multi-day, beach-camping expedition – is up there with the world’s greatest river journeys.
 You’ll tackle hair-raising rapids called things like Oblivion and The Devil's Toilet Bowl.
 You’ll might spot hippos lazing in the channels and even crocs on the banks.

 How to tick it off your list: Book your trip to the Zambezi for sometime between August and December - that's low water season, and the best time for rafting.